-Marel's Diversity and Inclusion policy, accessible on marel.com, guides and ensures commitment to fostering, cultivating and preserving a culture of diversity and inclusion within the company.
+Marel's Diversity and Inclusion policy, guides and ensures commitment to fostering, cultivating and preserving a culture of diversity and inclusion within the company.
 The policy applies to all employees and governance bodies, including the Board of Directors, its sub-committees and the Executive Board.
-Training on Diversity and Inclusion has been offered to all Marel employees worldwide in 2022, with around 52% participation from the global workforce at year end.

-The Nomination Committee has the role of reviewing and evaluating the structure and composition of the Board of Directors, in order to ensure balance of skills, knowledge, experience, diversity, tenure and independence.
-The Board as a whole should also encompass desirable diversity in aspects such as nationality, gender, age, education and different perspectives.
-Marel's Board of Director's skills matrix is used in the yearly evaluation and nomination process, see further in the Nomination Committee's report.
+The Nomination Committee has the role of reviewing and evaluating the structure and composition of the Board of Directors, in order to ensure a balance of skills, knowledge, experience, diversity, tenure and independence.
+The Board, as a whole, should also encompass desirable diversity in aspects such as nationality, gender, age, education and different perspectives.
+Marel's Board of Directors' skills matrix is used in the yearly evaluation and nomination process.
+See further in the Nomination Committee's report.

-The Board of Directors and the CEO are responsible for reviewing and evaluating the structure and composition of the Executive Board, based on the same principles of diversity as apply to the Board of Directors in addition to Marel's diversity and inclusion policy.
-Gender diversity (female/male ratio) within the Board of Directors remained stable at 43% (2021: 43%).
-Gender diversity of the Executive Team rose to 56% in March 2022 (2021: 44%).
-Gender diversity of the Executive Board as of November 2022 is at 40%, with one vacancy.
-Gender diversity of the total company rose to 18% (2021: 17%).
+The Board of Directors and the CEO are responsible for reviewing and evaluating the structure and composition of the Executive Board based on the same principles of diversity as apply to the Board of Directors in addition to Marel's Diversity and Inclusion policy.
+Gender diversity within the Board of Directors remained stable at 43% female, 57% male (2022: 43% female, 57% male).
+Gender diversity of the Executive Board as of 31 December 2023 was 50% female, 50% male (2022: 40% female, 60% male).
+Gender diversity of the total company was 19% female, 81% male (2022: 18% female, 82% male).

-Code of Conduct and Social Responsibility

-Values and Social Responsibility
+Code of Conduct and Social Responsibility Values and Social Responsibility

-Marel's company values are its shared ideals and standards, providing direction in its every day operations.
+Marel's company values are its shared ideals and standards, providing direction in its everyday operations.
 The company's employees took part in defining these values, which are Unity, Excellence and Innovation.
 The values are continuously promoted in the company's daily operations.
-Marel places great emphasis on corporate and social responsibility with detailed information available in Marel's 2022 ESG report.